Good segmentation is what turns a superficial statistic into a business metric that drives decisions.

 Want to know who your most valuable customers are?
 What your most valuable marketing channels are?
 Which of your products are moving faster and why?
 To get to any of these answers, you have to start by segmenting your data.

-In this article, we share some critical segments that we often recommend to our customers.
-We also go into detail on what questions these segments can help you answer.
+This topic covers critical segments that are often recommended to customers.
+It also goes into detail on which questions that these segments can help you answer.
 Technically, segments are data columns in your database.
-In MBI, we refer to them as dimensions.
+In Adobe Commerce Intelligence, they are referred to as dimensions.

 User segments help you understand who your users are and how they behave.